 If a student or employee is a victim of stalking, he or she may request a change in his or her academic or work schedule, such as moving from night to day classes, or from a full-time to a part-time schedule; the school may also change the alleged perpetrator's schedule to prevent interaction with the victim until the complaint has been investigated thoroughly.
 The school will also help with transportation or housing issues to accommodate the alleged victim, or any other protective measures that may be deemed necessary.
 The school will make available to the student a leave of absence or opportunity to drop and reenroll at a later date without incurring any additional charges or penalties.
 The school's Financial Aid Leader will meet with the victim to discuss his or her options regarding loan repayment or financial aid options.
-These, as well as other options will be provided to the alleged victim in writing, regardless of whether or not the victim chooses to report the crime to the police or file a complaint with the school; please notify the School Director/Campus Security Coordinator in person at or by e-mail at of such a request for accommodation.
+These, as well as other options will be provided to the alleged victim in writing, regardless of whether or not the victim chooses to report the crime to the police or file a complaint with the school; please notify the School Director/Campus Security Coordinator in person at

 If a student is alleged to having committed stalking, that student will have the right to a prompt, fair, and impartial investigation and hearing before the School Director/Campus Security Coordinator and two additional employees of the school's administration, who have received annual training on issues related to stalking and how to conduct an investigation and hearing process that protects both the safety of the victim and promotes accountability.
 The accused and the victim will each be allowed to have others present, including an advisor of their choice to accompany them throughout the hearing.
+The term "advisor" means any individual who provides the accuser or accused with support, guidance, or advice.
 The standard of evidence in this case requires clear and convincing evidence that the incident more than likely occurred.